Paris is a beautiful city full of hidden gems with much more to offer than just the

 Unlike conventional movies and plays, there are no chairs or popcorn at The Live Thriller experience.

-But unlike an escape room experience, where you’re basically locked in a room searching for keys or objects, this is an interactive, immersive criminal investigation experience that will take you through the streets and buildings of Paris with live actors who react to your reactions.
+But unlike an escape room experience, where you’re basically locked in a room searching for keys or objects, this interactive, immersive criminal investigation experience will take you through the streets and buildings of Paris with live actors who react to your reactions.

 Can you solve it?
 Either way, you´ll have a great time with your friends or family, but it’s not for the easily scareable person, especially young children.